david-abel/simple_rl/README.md

 ## Example

+Several examples showcasing basic functionality are included in the _examples_ directory.

 To run a simple experiment, import the _run_agents_on_mdp(agent_list, mdp)_ method from _simple_rl.run_experiments_ and call it with some agents for a given MDP.
 For example:

 	# Imports